A Pet Is Not Just For Lockdown

-To further that feeling of tranquility, those pesky noisy kids were all at school (sorry parents), rain was in the air and the government had recently imposed restrictions across the UK re an outbreak of Avian Flu meaning the aviaries and parts of the sanctuary were out of bounds even though the Raystede centre themselves were not directly affected.
+To further that feeling of tranquillity, those pesky noisy kids were all at school (sorry parents), the rain was in the air and the government had recently imposed restrictions across the UK regarding an outbreak of Avian Flu meaning the aviaries and parts of the sanctuary were out of bounds even though the Raystede centre themselves were not directly affected.

 Planning Your Visit

-In order to visit you need to register online and to arrive during a half hour time slot.
-The Raystede Centre is free to visit – a subject that is often discussed given that the sanctuary requires an incredible £5,495 per day in order to function.
+To visit you need to register online and arrive during a half-hour time slot.
+The Raystede Centre is free to visit – a subject that is often discussed given that the sanctuary requires an incredible £5,495 per day to function.

-In my opinion the Raystede Centre is wise to keep it free and hope that the penny drops…. both metathorically and at one of the collection points.
+In my opinion, the Raystede Centre is wise to keep it free and hope that the penny drops…. both metaphorically and at one of the collection points.

 Booths Not Kiosks

-Arriving into Raystede there is ample free parking (well there was on a quiet November day).
-Two really lovely friendly ladies greeted me at the welcome kiosk with beaming smiles although I was soon jokingly ticked off when I referred to their cabin as a kiosk…. it was a state of the art booth!
+Arriving at Raystede there is ample free parking (well there was on a quiet November day).
+Two really lovely friendly ladies greeted me at the welcome kiosk with beaming smiles although I was soon jokingly ticked off when I referred to their cabin as a kiosk…. it was a state-of-the-art booth!

 The Raystede Cafe

-First stop was the busy Raystede Cafe serving from 10am to 4pm every day a variety of coffees. teas and delicious cakes as well as breakfasts and lunches.
+The first stop was the busy Raystede Cafe serving from 10 am to 4 pm every day a variety of coffees. teas and delicious cakes as well as breakfasts and lunches.
 As you would expect the food is responsibly and locally sourced and enjoyed in lovely bright, fresh surroundings with a new outside eating terrace for when the weather is a little better than it was when I visited!

 Every penny spent here helps them look after the animals in their care meaning that the plum and apple crumble that I simply had to try, tastes even better than it already is.
 There is also an excellent WIFI service which puts my local Costa Coffee in Haywards Heath to shame!